 Bedrest may vary from 4 to 12 hours.
 If your doctor placed a closure device, your bedrest may be shorter.

 In some cases, the sheath or introducer may be left in the insertion site.
-If so, you will be on bedrest until the sheath is removed.
+If so, you will be on bedrest until your doctor removes the sheath.
 After the sheath is removed, you may be given a light meal.

-After the specified period of bed rest has been completed, you may get out of bed.
+After the period of bed rest, you may get out of bed.
 The nurse will help you the first time you get up, and may check your blood pressure while you are lying in bed, sitting, and standing.
 You should move slowly when getting up from the bed to avoid any dizziness from the long period of bedrest.

-You may be given pain medication for pain or discomfort related to the insertion site or having to lie flat and still for a prolonged period.
+You may be given pain medicine for pain or discomfort related to the insertion site or having to lie flat and still for a prolonged period.

 You may go back to your usual diet after the procedure, unless your doctor tells you otherwise.